 We cannot omit the two-pizza rule.
 According to Amazon.com’s Jeff Bezos, if your team can eat more than two pizzas at a meeting, it might be too large.

 There’s probably no hard and fast rule on group size, and certainly the nature of the task informs the numbers and the skill-set required in a team.
 And for generating new ideas, it’s not only size that matters, assembling the right people from different disciplines or departments is another thing to consider.
 It’s the alchemy of diverse members of the group that spurs new thinking.
 Still, if within a project you can keep the members of your working teams to a handful, chances are the group will work easier, faster, and with more novel results.
 And everyone can have a second slice.

 Know further: Read more about the right team size.
 How bigger is not necessarily better for team science.
 More on the two-pizza rule here and here.
-Then there’s the Rule of 5, 15, 150 and the Dunbar rule.
+Then there’s the Dunbar rule.
 There’s an interesting and constructive debate about the perfect group of 8-12.
 (Do read the comments on this post to get the full discussion.)
 Listen to a Podcast about the optimal team size.
 Finally, the story of Semco, a case study about self-managed teams of 6-8 workers.